saradonofrio/call-center-voice-agent-accelerator/README.md

     azd auth login
     ```

-2. Provision and deploy all the resources:
+2. Provision and deploy all resources to the test environment:

     ```shell
-    azd up
+    azd up --environment test
     ```
-    It will prompt you to provide an `azd` environment name (like "flask-app"), select a subscription from your Azure account, and select a location (like "eastus").
+    It will prompt you to provide an environment name (use "test"), select a subscription from your Azure account, and select a location (recommended: "swedencentral").
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

-3. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
-Visit that URI, and you should see the API output! 🎉
+3. When `azd` has finished deploying, you'll see the endpoint URI in the command output.
+Visit that URI to access the bot web interface! 🎉

-4. When you've made any changes to the app code, you can just run:
+4. When you've made changes to the app code, deploy updates with:

     ```shell
-    azd deploy
+    azd deploy --environment test
     ```

+#### Deploy to Production Environment

+For production deployment, use a separate environment:

+1. Provision and deploy to production:

+    ```shell
+    azd up --environment prod
+    ```

+2. Deploy updates to production:

+    ```shell
+    azd deploy --environment prod
+    ```

+#### Environment Management

+- **Test Environment**: Use for development, testing new features, and validating changes
+- **Production Environment**: Use for live customer interactions with the pharmacy bot
+- Each environment maintains separate Azure resources, configurations, and data storage
+- Switch between environments by specifying `--environment <name>` in `azd` commands

 >[!NOTE]
 >AZD will also setup the local Python environment for you, using `venv` and installing the required packages.

 >[!NOTE]
->- Region: swedencentral is strongly recommended due to AI Foundry availability.
+>- Region: **swedencentral** is strongly recommended due to AI Foundry availability.
->- Post-Deployment: You can also setup ACS Event Grid subscription and PSTN to use the ACS client.
+>- Post-Deployment: You can setup ACS Event Grid subscription and PSTN phone numbers for phone-based interactions.
+>- Admin Dashboard: Access the admin feedback system at `https://<your-app-url>/static/admin/index.html`

-## Testing the Agent
+## Testing Farmacia BOT

-After deployment, you can verify that your Voice Agent is running correctly using either the Web Client (for quick testing) or the ACS Phone Client (for simulating a real-world call center scenario).
+After deployment, you can test **Farmacia BOT** using multiple methods to verify functionality and bot performance.

 ### 🧪 Test Bot - Simulazione Utenti